 It’s not hard to imagine that investigating in pitch black darkness could be both terrifying and exhilarating.
 Ghost hunters are accustomed to stumbling about in dark spaces, but usually there is some dim light even if just from the moon or street lights outside.
-Within a cave, the inky darkness envelops you and there is no ambient light.
+Within a cave there is no ambient light, and the inky darkness envelops you.

 In an article from WHSV, the ABC affiliate out of Harrisonburg, Virginia in the Shenandoah Valley, the founder of the Twisted Paranormal Society of Virginia talks about the adrenaline rush that he gets from investigating the shadier side of things.
-In the investigation report from this investigation he says, “Once the interior lights were turned off, [Grand Caverns] took on a whole new appearance.”
+In his investigation report he says, “Once the interior lights were turned off, [Grand Caverns] took on a whole new appearance.”

 Other areas inspired awe or whimsy.
-In one large room, grand balls were held while the sacred space of The Chapel was actually used on occasion for religious services.
+In one large room, grand balls were held, while the sacred space of The Chapel was actually used on occasion for religious services.
 These things brought the curious to visit these caverns for just over two centuries.
-When the Virginia countryside was overrun with angry armies during the Civil War, soldiers visited, easing their minds of the weariness of war.
+When the Virginia countryside was overrun with battling armies during the Civil War, soldiers visited, easing their minds of the weariness of war.

-The identities of the spirits within Grand Caverns is unknown.
-While the articles relating to the haunting point to the military visitors to the cave during the Civil War, though it appears that the soldiers simply visited and none died or were killed within the cave.
-Twisted Paranormal’s investigation did produce some results that may indicate the presence of spirits within the caverns, though their investigation was only 3 hours long.
-The group presents on their website some of the evidence they captured including some photographs with orbs and video of EMF detectors being set off with no one around.
+The identities of the spirits within Grand Caverns are unknown.
+While the articles relating to the haunting point to the military visitors to the cave during the Civil War, it appears that the soldiers simply visited and none died or were killed within the cave.
+Twisted Paranormal’s investigation did produce some results that may indicate the presence of spirits here, though their investigation was only 3 hours long.
+The group presents some of the evidence they captured on their website including some photographs with orbs and video of EMF detectors being set off with no one around.
 Unexplained flashing lights were also encountered.

 - Adams, Cindy.
-“Strange activity found in Grottoes Grand Caverns by paranormal investigators.” com.
+“Strange activity found in Grottoes Grand Caverns by paranormal investigators.”
+Examiner.com.
 26 June 2012.

 - Lamb, Elizabeth.
 “Paranormal Activity Group Searches Grottoes Grand Caverns.”
+WHSV.
 16 April 2012.